kubewarden/docs/docs/security/threat-model.md

 **To do**
-Kubewarden should implement mutual TLS authentication We can add in the recommended policies from the `kubewarden-defaults` Helm chart a policy to drop the `NET_RAW` capability could potentially be incorporated.
+Kubewarden should implement mutual TLS authentication Additionally, within the recommended policies section in the `kubewarden-defaults` Helm chart a policy to drop the `NET_RAW` capability could potentially be incorporated.

 ### Threat 9 - Attacker steals traffic from the webhook via spoofing